CreatCodeBuild/CarND-Advanced-Lane-Lines/README.md

 v3 applied a averaging window, that is, the current result will be the average of 5 closest historical results.
 This way, the result is more stable.

+Run `video_pipeline.py` if you want to see the result yourself.

 ## End note
 I have not done challenge videos.